-(A) Applications for workable program certification shall be signed by the executive officer of the applying municipal corporation and shall set forth each element required by the criteria of this rule in sufficient detail to enable the director of development to make a determination as to whether the requirements of this rule are met.
-Reasonable supporting documentation and information may be required upon the request of the director of development.
+(A) Applications for workable program certification shall be signed by the executive officer of the applying municipal corporation and shall set forth each element required by the criteria of this rule in sufficient detail to enable the director of the development services agency to make a determination as to whether the requirements of this rule are met.
+Reasonable supporting documentation and information may be required upon the request of the director of the development services agency.

-(B) The director of development shall certify the workable program of a municipal corporation where he finds that the requirements of this rule are met and that each criterion set forth in paragraphs (B)(1) to (B)(6) of this rule is substantially satisfied.
+(B) The director of the development services agency shall certify the workable program of a municipal corporation where the director finds that the requirements of this rule are met and that each criterion set forth in paragraphs (B)(1) to (B)(6) of this rule is substantially satisfied.

 (1) The municipal corporation shall have adopted or be enforcing a municipal building code or other effective enforceable regulations which (a) meet the minimum standards set forth in the Ohio building code and all model codes adopted by the Ohio board of building standards pursuant to section 3781.10 of the Revised Code as they are or may hereafter be amended and (b) do not unduly restrict or prohibit the use of new materials and methods of construction.